timuric/developer.sketchapp.com/_code-examples/01-working-with-selections.md

 }
 ```

-By default, Sketch populates this variable with an NSArray of the currently selected objects.
+By default, Sketch populates this variable with an NSArray of the selected objects.

 If there is no selected objects, `selection.count()` will be 0, so you can use that to check if anything is selected: